wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 3.7.4.1 =
 - Username can only contain: letters, numbers and .-*@.
 This is so the username field accepts what is allowed by WordPress for that field.
 - Added a new utility function.
+- Added a function to show formatted expiry date.

 = 3.7.4 =
 - Stripe Subscription now considers plan trial period settings.